shahcompbio/doubleTime/README.md

 doubleTime consists of the following steps:

-1. (optional) Construct clone tree from SBMClone output using the perfect phylogeny algorithm.
+1. Construct clone tree from SBMClone output using the perfect phylogeny algorithm.
 2. Construct clone copy-number profiles and summarize SNV-covering reads at the clone level.
+3. Assign SNVs to branches of the tree.

+Coming soon:
-3. Apply a statistical test to estimate the number of WGD events affecting the tree. (not yet implemented)
+* Apply a statistical test to estimate the number of WGD events affecting the tree.
-4. Assign SNVs to branches of the tree.
-5. Correct branch lengths for variable SNV discovery in clones consisting of different numbers of cells. (not yet implemented)
+* Correct branch lengths for variable SNV discovery in clones consisting of different numbers of cells.

 ## Inputs
 * Single-cell haplotype-specific copy-number calls